Where Gaffers Tape is Sold at Competitive Prices

 Custom Slit to Width x 60 yd. x 12 mil Black Cloth Gaffers Tape

-Gaffers tape is a variation of duct tape designed for temporary usage so to be used by production crews in television, motion pictures, concerts, and live shows, to tape down cables and other short-term set-ups.
-When gaffer tape is removed it does no harm to the surface it is applied to and does not leave any residue, as duct tape does.
-Gaffers tape can endure heat of at least 93 degrees Celsius.
-It’s cloth backing can be torn lengthwise to create thinner strips or crosswise to make smaller ones even without scissors or other cutting tools.
+Gaffers tape is a variation of duct tape designed for temporary usage.
+They are used by production crews in television, motion pictures, concerts, and live shows to tape down cables and other short-term set-ups.
+When gaffers tape is removed, it does no harm to the surface it is applied to and does not leave any residue as duct tape does.
+Gaffers tape can endure the heat of at least 93 degrees Celsius.
+Its cloth backing can be torn lengthwise to create thinner strips or crosswise to make smaller ones even without scissors or other cutting tools.

-A common application for gaffer tape is securing cables to a stage floor, podium, or wall, either for safety or concealment.
-It is also frequently used whenever a quick fix is required, from temporarily attaching fixtures or props, to salvaging a broken piece of production equipment.
-A narrow version of gaffer tape, called spike tape, is often used in theater productions for floor layout.
-The Gaffer’s matte finish keeps the tape from reflecting light so it blends in with a typical stage floor.
+A common application for gaffers tape is securing cables to a stage floor, podium, or wall, either for safety or concealment.
+It is also frequently used whenever a quick fix is required, from temporarily attaching fixtures or props to salvaging a broken piece of production equipment.
+A narrow version of gaffers tape, called spike tape, is often used in theater productions for floor layout.
+The matte finish keeps the tape from reflecting light, so it blends in with a typical stage floor.

 - 1⁄4 inch to 4 inches in width